mouaadaassou/aassou.github.io/_posts/2022-11-01-Running-Kubernetes-Cluster-In-Containers-Using-KIND-Part-1.md

 ```
 As you can see from the output, we have now 5 nodes with 2 as control-plan and 3 as worker nodes.

+Now you have a ready to use cluster on which you can deploy your applications.

-As you can conclude, Kind is a very powerful tool that, enables you running kubernetes locally, and support multi-node topology.
+We can conclude that Kind is a very powerful tool, that enables us to run kubernetes locally either in single node mode or multi-node mode.

-In the next Lab, we will try to deploy some applications using k8s resources - deployment, service, LB, ... - and then exposing them to the outside - outside the cluster.
+In the next Lab, we will try to use the multi-node cluster by deploying some applications using k8s resources like deployment, service and configMap.